 - Non-Intrusive and Convenient: Workplace saliva drug testing is non-intrusive and can be done virtually anywhere.
 Urine testing needs restroom facilities and, for some people, can make them feel uncomfortable.

 - Accurate and Reliable: Testing using saliva is accurate.
-In fact, using the Dräger 5000 drug testing unit results of 99% accuracy rate and greater are achieved.
+In fact, using both Dräger drug testing units Integrity Sampling uses deliver accuracy rates exceeding 99%.

 - Approved Method: Saliva drug testing has been approved as a preferred method over urine drug testing by Fair Work Australia.